 In the past few years, we have expanded our web and social media presence.
-We now offer a range of Used and Rare Books, as well as Book Bag Care Packages and other Merchandise, through our site.
-We also offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.
+We now offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.

 We are members of the American Booksellers Association, Midwest Independent Booksellers Association, and the International Online Booksellers Association.
 Community is important to us and we have a longstanding tradition of involvement and investment in education, the arts, social justice and helping to meet people’s basic needs.
 Throughout the year, we usually host a variety of events.

 As always, we’ll happily recommend books to you in person, on the phone or by email.
-We will also continue to offer Curbside Pickup, “Book Fairy” Delivery and Shipping via USPS.
+We will also continue to offer Curbside Pickup and Shipping via USPS.

 We’ve built our business on finding quality books and providing personal customer service.
 Our staff is knowledgeable, friendly and reads like crazy.
 Whether you’re looking for a relaxing browse, searching for a particular title or selling a collection, we think you’ll enjoy visiting our store, virtually or physically.
 Thank you for your support – we greatly appreciate your business!